moesteelo/Predicting-Temperature-with-CO2-Data/README.md

 # Fighting-WildFire-With-Data
-Using complex data to help uncover the leading causes of wild fire while use Machine Learning data to prevent the next wild fire!
+Using complex data to help uncover the leading causes of wild fire and how to use Machine Learning data to prevent the next wild fire!